Bio: Who I Am

 I had a private practice in counselling therapy in Victoria from 1982 to 1998.

-My early counselling work was in combating sexual violence against women and at a centre for complementary medicine, in Victoria, BC.
-In the mid-eighties I developed a private practice and worked full time until, in the late nineties, I developed a chronic illness.
+After graduating with a Masters in 1983, I worked at a centre for complementary medicine, in Victoria, BC, and continued my anti-violence focus.
+In the mid-eighties I developed a private practice and worked full-time until, in the late nineties, I developed a chronic illness.
+My partner and I moved to Saltspring Island in 1999.
 For some years I took a period of time to be more inward—a time of further healing and growth.
-I moved to Salt Spring Island in 1999.
 In 2013, I resumed my work as a psychotherapist.

 Training and Qualifications